-As we will further discuss, all students are also required to participate in a "Experiencing Evidence Exercise" to further enhance understanding of the FRE and their implications.
-Your highly satisfactory completion of the "Experiencing Evidence Exercise" will can earn up to two (2) points toward your final raw score grade for the course.
-More details will follow regarding this course requirement.
+Finally, as we will further discuss, all students are also expected to submit an "Experiencing Evidence" document.
+Due dates will be based upon your assigned "law firm subgroup" and the project is intended to be a fun way to further our understanding of the FRE together.
+For your highly satisfactory completion of the "Experiencing Evidence" exercise you can earn up to two (2) points toward your final raw score grade for the course.
+More details will follow for the EE exercise.